lumibit/linkconverter/README.md

 # LINKCONVERTER
-Use Windows style Links on macOS.
+Use Windows style Links on macOS and open your files directly.

 <br />